ShaoZhi21/Minimart/README.md

 - **Sign Up and Login**: Users can create accounts and log in with different account types.
 - **Product Browsing**: Products are categorized and listed, complete with images and descriptions.
-- **Order Submission**: Users can submit orders with selected products and have them delivered to their address.
+- **Order Submission**: Users can add to cart and submit orders.
 - **Order History**: Users can view their past orders, including details like product names and quantities.

 ### Admin Features

 - **Manage Users**: Admins can view all users and delete users if necessary.
 - **Manage Products**: Admins can add, update, and delete products from the inventory.
-- **Order Management**: Admins can view all orders and manage order items.
+- **Order Management**: Admins can view all orders and complete order items.

 ## Tech Stack